Azure-Samples/industrial-iot-patterns/6_MachineLearningForIIoT/README.md

 ## Building Model Training Pipeline

-- Open and run [01-build-retrain-pipeline.ipynb](./pipelines/01-build-retrain-pipeline.ipynb) notebook

-- Above notebook creates a machine learning pipeline that:
+- Open and run [01-build-retrain-pipeline.ipynb](./pipelines/01-build-retrain-pipeline.ipynb) notebook and create a machine learning pipeline that:
     1. Builds and registers train and test datasets.
     2. Builds and registers a new model based on the features provided as a parameter.